FAQ: How Team Canada men’s basketball can qualify for Tokyo 2020

-Canada had their first chance to qualify for the Olympics with the 2019 FIBA World Cup this past September.
+Canada had their first chance to qualify for the Olympics at the 2019 FIBA World Cup.
 The top seven teams in the 32-team tournament, including two from the Americas, earned berths at Tokyo 2020.
 Unfortunately for Canada, things didn’t go quite according to plan.

 Despite a strong lineup with NBA talent in Khem Birch and Cory Joseph, Team Canada finished with a 2-3 record – not enough to earn a top two finish in their region, or an Olympic berth.
 It was Argentina (7-1) and the United States (6-2) emerging from the Americas to earn spots at Tokyo.
 From the other groups, Spain, France, Australia, Nigeria, and Iran all earned Olympic qualification, while Japan is automatically qualified as host of the Olympics.

-On the bright side though, Canada did finish well enough to qualify for one of four FIBA World Olympic Qualifying Tournaments next June, marking their final chance to earn a berth at Tokyo 2020.
+On the bright side though, Canada did finish well enough to qualify for one of four FIBA World Olympic Qualifying Tournaments, now taking place in June 2021, marking their final chance to earn a berth at Tokyo 2020.

 What are the FIBA World Olympic Qualifying Tournaments?